Overview

 4. Handle Completion Events

 Listen for the same Fasten Stitch events you use in other consent flows.
-Store the resultingorg_connection_id and
+Store the resulting org_connection_id and

 related metadata so your backend can request exports and support the patient later.